electricilies/backend/.rules/100-business-logic.md

 cancelled
 ```

-- The pending is only applied to orders that has provider payment integration (VNPAY, MOMO, etc..), otherwise the order is created as confirmed directly (COD)
+- The pending is only applied to orders that has provider payment online integration (VNPAY, MOMO, etc..), otherwise the order is created as confirmed directly (COD)
+- The COD provider payment method is Cash on Delivery, so the order is created as confirmed directly

 ### Order Confirmation (⚠️ Critical Transaction)